 workbook.save("keywords.json", SaveFormat.JSON);

-In the above snippet, the TXT file named keywords.txt is loaded into the program, and then the save method is invoked with the JSON save format.
-The result is a structured JSON file named keywords.json that contains the same data but in a more organized format.
-This straightforward process eliminates the need for developers to implement custom parsing or data extraction logic.
+The snippet loads the TXT file keywords.txt and calls save with the JSON format.
+The output is a structured file keywords.json containing the same data in an organized way.
+This simple process removes the need for custom parsing code.

 Conclusion

-Converting TXT files to JSON in Java is a practical way to transition from unstructured text data to a structured, machine readable format that integrates smoothly with modern applications.
-By using Conholdate.Total for Java SDK, developers can achieve this task with minimal code, reducing complexity and improving efficiency in handling data.
-JSON’s structured nature makes it more suitable for data exchange, parsing, and automation workflows compared to plain text.
-Whether you are dealing with simple text lists or large datasets, this approach ensures that your information is transformed into a format that is both human friendly and system friendly.
+Converting TXT to JSON in Java turns unstructured text into a machine‑readable format that works well with modern applications.
+Using Conholdate.Total for Java SDK lets developers do this with minimal code, lowering complexity and boosting efficiency.
+JSON’s structure is better for data exchange, parsing, and automation than plain text.
+Whether you handle small lists or large datasets, this method produces a format that is both human‑friendly and system‑friendly.